 So let’s try to recall all the MMOs I’ve played.
 I started with Ragnarok Online.
 Despite it being based on a Korean Manga I’d never heard of it.
 I started it because an acquaintance on a forum posted some screenshots and said he’d been playing it.
 I tried it out and was hooked for many years.
-So no to the question.
+So the lore does not apply.

 Next up was probably World of Warcraft, which was an interesting case.
 I was indeed a fan of WarCraft II & III, but not a huge fan of the lore.
 I liked the gameplay.
 And when people started posting about the WoW beta on our university forum I was… not enthusiastic at all, despite the IP.
 Zero interest.
 Only when a friend showed it to me in person over a year later and I played it for an hour, I also wanted to play.
 So I guess again the IP didn’t primarily matter.
 Also the lore was never really good, Thrall being green Jesus and a lot of other shortcomings.